 If you’ve got a really weak core, and especially Transversus Abdominus muscle, you can make your tummy appear smaller by training this.
 The Transversus Abdominus is a muscle that lies under the muscles that create the 6-pack look.
 It’s the muscle you use when trying to pull your belly button towards your spine.
 Strengthening this muscle can pull your belly in without consciously doing this.

-Rowing does help with core strength if you keep good form.
+Rowing does improve core strength and endurance if you keep good form.
 It can be helpful to train separately though.
 Here’s a good place to start.
 With rowing you’re not specifically targeting the Transversus Abdominus specifically.
 This is the muscle under your 6 pack that helps keep everything tight and pulls in your belly.

 Another issue that makes your stomach look bigger is bloating.
 Many people are intolerant to certain foods without even knowing it.
 This can cause bloating which makes you feel worse than you could and gives your stomach a distended look.
 It can be worth it to experiment with eliminating different foods from your diet to see if you can improve this problem.